Refinitiv/refinitiv-ui/documents/src/pages/build-element/events.md

 ## Built-In Events

 Built-In events are events that comes with EF base class.
 There are two types of the events to use.
-These help with compatibility across multiple browsers and devices, and should be used instead of their native counterparts.
+These help with compatibility across multiple browsers and devices.
+It should be used instead of their native counterparts.

 ### Tap Event